Freight Shipping from Hartford to Minneapolis

 How much does it cost to ship freight from Hartford to Minneapolis?

-Full truckload (FTL) rates from Hartford, CT to Minneapolis, MN currently range from $2,948-$3,633 for a standard dry van load over the 1,371-mile route.
+Full truckload (FTL) rates from Hartford, CT to Minneapolis, MN currently range $2,948-$3,633 (roughly $2.17-$2.68 per mile over 1,371 miles).
 LTL shipments typically cost $954-$1,565 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Hartford to Minneapolis?

-Standard FTL transit from Hartford to Minneapolis is approximately 25 hrs by truck over 1,371 miles.
+Standard FTL transit from Hartford to Minneapolis is approximately 25 hrs by truck over 1,371 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX West Springfield (MA) Terminal to BNSF Midway Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Hartford to Minneapolis freight?